×

 How long does it take for buttock pain to go away?

 Pain in the buttock can persist for varying lengths, ranging from several days to multiple months, dictated by the underlying reason.
+Typically, sciatic discomfort shows signs of improvement within four to six weeks.

 Is walking good for buttock pain?